Demo

 What you will be doing:

-This position serves as a crew lead at a remote fish weir camp in the Kuskokwim Area from early June through the later end of August.
-Under general supervision of a Fisheries Biologist 2, the incumbent is responsible for leading technical field staff and participating in the collection of biological data as part of large-scale salmon research and monitoring initiatives while ensuring the safety of self and crew.
-Remote field camp responsibilities include participating in camp chores and maintaining a working relationship in a shared living environment.
+This position serves as a crew lead at a remote fish weir camp in the Kuskokwim Area from early June through the end of August.
+Under general supervision of Fisheries Biologist 2, the incumbent is responsible for leading technical field staff and participating in the collection of biological data as part of large-scale salmon research and monitoring initiatives while ensuring the safety of self and crew.

 The working environment you can expect:

-The remote weir sites are riverside locations with minimal but comfortable accommodation.
-All sites have private sleeping areas and communal living areas which include cooking, food storage, washing (clothes and person), internet (although limited), and power.
-The weir must be cleaned daily, and fish counts occur at least four times a day with one age-sex-length sampling event per day.
+The remote weir sites are beautiful riverside locations with minimal but comfortable accommodation.
+All sites have private sleeping quarters and communal living areas which include cooking, food storage, washing (clothes and person), internet (although limited), and power.
+The weir must be cleaned daily and fish counts occur at least four times a day with one age-sex-length sampling event per day.
 All data must be reported to the Fisheries Biologist 2 daily.

 Who we are looking for: